RK-87 Capsule Installation Instructions

 (If you need to source more of these screws, what you'll need are M1.6 metric machine screws, with a thread length of approximately 4mm.)

 Insert one screw through the saddle.
-Carefully thread it into the capsule backplate.
+Do not use Loctite or thread sealer on these screws; the liquid could destroy the capsule.
+Carefully thread the screw into the capsule backplate.
 Tighten the screw until the capsule is just beginning to snug against the saddle.

 Then install the second screw through the other side of the saddle.